Sustainability Plans and Performance

 Greenhouse Gas (GHG) Scope 3

-Ended the year with a 4.6% reduction in Scope 3 greenhouse gas emissions.
+Ended the year with a 7% reduction in Scope 3 greenhouse gas emissions.
 Transmission and distribution losses, employee commuting, business ground/air travel, and solid/liquid waste disposal greenhouse gas emissions all contribute to Scope 3.
-Conducted a commuter challenge and survey and working to identify additional ways to reduce scope 3 emissions in order to meet the 21% Federal reduction goal by FY 2020.
+TVA showed progress towards meeting its Scope 3 target through a number of ways, which include reducing business travel, employee commuting and transmission and distribution losses.
+However, due to an increase in contracted municipal solid waste disposal TVA was not able to meet its FY 2014 reduction target and is working to identify additional ways to reduce scope 3 emissions in order to meet the 21% Federal reduction goal by FY 2020.

 Sustainable Green Buildings